pnp/cli-microsoft365/docs/manual/docs/cmd/spo/term/term-set-add.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, log in to a SharePoint Online tenant admin site, using the [spo login](../login.md) command.

-## Remarks

-To add taxonomy term set, you have to first log in to a tenant admin site using the [spo login](../login.md) command, eg. `spo connect https://contoso-admin.sharepoint.com`.
+    To use this command you have to have permissions to access the tenant admin site.

 ## Examples